Campus Security and Crime Report

 Fire Drill Regulations

 The purpose of exit fire drills is to give practice in quick and orderly evacuation of all occupants of a building to a point of safety.
-A fire drill will be conducted at least once each year.
 Instructors are responsible for moving their classes out of the building at the sound of the fire horn.
 All personnel are to leave the building at once.
 Elevators are not to be used during the drill.
 Students may return to buildings after the return signal is given.

 Alcohol and Drug Abuse Policies

 Students who violate this policy may be referred for required counseling, placed on probation, suspended or expelled from school.
 Employees who violate this policy may be referred for required counseling or terminated.
 Any violators of this policy may be referred for prosecution.
+Drug and alcohol abuse prevention counseling is available to all students and staff upon request.
 More information regarding this policy can be found in the Student and Employee handbook.